LennyGonz/LeetCode-Questions/README.md

 problem 7

-Give the mapping a = 1, b = 2, ... z = 26, and an encoded message, count the number of ways it can be decoded
+Give the mapping a = 1, b = 2, c = 3, d = 4, e = 5 ... z = 26, and an encoded message, count the number of ways it can be decoded

 For example, the message `'111'` would give 3, since it could be decoded as 'aaa', 'ka', 'ak' You can assume that the messages are decodable.
 For example, '001' is not allowed